 BUA Approval Process

-The principal investigator is responsible for completing the BUA form and making a preliminary risk assessment based on the biohazards and the manipulations to be performed.
-The biosafety officer reviews the application and may make suggestions in anticipation of the IBC’s concerns.
-The IBC then reviews the application for safety controls.
-The IBC meets on the second Wednesday of the month during the academic year.
-The biosafety officer then notifies the principal investigator and lead contact of the committee’s recommendations and/or approval.
-Upon approval, the biosafety officer emails a letter of approval with the BUA title, tracking number, expiration date, biosafety level of containment, applicable section(s) of the NIH Guidelines, training required, and any occupational health recommendations or requirements.
+The biosafety officer emails the principal investigator and lead contact with questions or recommendations from the IBC.
+Upon finalization of the BUA, the biosafety officer emails a letter of approval with the BUA title, tracking number, expiration date, biosafety level of containment, applicable section(s) of the NIH Guidelines, training requirements, and any occupational health recommendations or requirements.
 BUAs are effective for 3 years from the date of the letter of approval.

 Changes to Approved BUA Applications